17 Things to Know Before Renting a Car in Milan Italy

 👉🏽 PayPal: Some agencies will also accept PayPal as a payment method.

-However, same as debit cards, you should inquire from the agency beforehand about whether they accept PayPal and whether there are any accompanying additional charges.
+However, just as with debit cards, you should inquire from the agency beforehand about whether they accept PayPal and whether there are any additional charges.

 3. Understand the car rental insurance policies